A secure and manageable interface is all that we need.

 Being an engineer, developer, manager, or any IT freak, security and manageability is the priority in the list of necessities.
 I hope you will affirm this corollary.
 Security in IT comes from building a wall of protection in front of our software, data, project, or anything that is protectable.
 A firewall works as that wall of protection, and AWS WAF works as a firewall for web applications.
 So, if the security of your most valuable web application is your concern, you will be holding grip till the end of this blog with me.
 Don’t worry.
 You will get clarity over every point till the end.

 As the name explains, the AWS web application firewall works as a firewall for a web application.
-It helps to protect your web applications from bot attacks, unusual incoming traffic, various exploits that cause security damage, valuable data consumption, and functional speed lag.
+It helps to protect your web applications from bot attacks, unusual incoming traffic, and various exploits that cause security damage, valuable data consumption, and functional speed lag.

 Let me elaborate with an example.
 Suppose for a while that you owe a multi-billion company that entirely functions offline.
 You will hold various files containing valuable data, security passes, profit and loss statements, company policies, and plans, and you will surely not like to keep it public.
 You will need a security guard outside your office who verifies the identity of the people trying to excess in the room where data is stored.
 You will make some rules based on which the guard will give access or deny someone to enter the office.
 The same goes here.

-AWS web application firewall holds three things that make it work: Access Control List (ACL), rules, and rule groups.
+AWS web application firewall holds three things that make it work: An Access Control List (ACL), rules, and rule groups.
 Based on these control lists and rules, AWS WAF provides access to or blocks some requests called.

 It allows control access to the content by tracking IP addresses of the origin of the request, or it tracks request query string values.
-If the request is allowed, it grants the access and returns the requested data, but in the case of blocked requests, it responds with a status code of 403 (i.e., forbidden access).
+If the request is allowed, it grants access and returns the requested data, but in the case of blocked requests, it responds with a status code of 403 (i.e., forbidden access).

 Features of AWS WAF:

-- Time efficiency: AWS provides you with the various prebuild sets of rules which you can access directly, like Open Web Application Security Project (OWASP) Top 10 security risks, threats specific to Content Management Systems (CMS), or emerging Common Vulnerabilities and Exposures (CVE).
+- Time efficiency: AWS provides you with various prebuild sets of rules which you can access directly, like Open Web Application Security Project (OWASP) Top 10 security risks, threats specific to Content Management Systems (CMS), or emerging Common Vulnerabilities and Exposures (CVE).
 Pre-managed rules save a lot of time and give you an upper hand for indulging more in development.

 - Agile protection method: Based on the generated rules, AWS WAF protects the web application.
 The prebuild rules provided by AWS help in most of the possible security needed from bots and other security attacks.
 We have the opportunity to filter any part of web requests like HTTP headers, URI strings, and IP addresses.
 These properties signify it to be the agile method of protection of web applications.